yorktronic/ArbBot/README.md

 Ethereum (ETH)

 ## Altcoins (i.e. not BTC or ETH)
+*Note: Once data collection has begun, we'll be able to see what coins have inter-exchange pricing discrepancies more than others, and then focus on those.
+For now...*

 **High transaction speed, low transaction cost:**
 Litecoin (LTC)
 Stellar Lumens (XLM)